 What to Expect for Winter 2024-2025 Across North America and Europe

-According to the latest analysis from Severe , the upcoming across large parts of North America and could bring some significant deviations from average conditions.
+According to the latest analysis from Severe Weather Europe, the upcoming winter across large parts of North America and Europe could bring some significant deviations from average conditions.
 While details are still to be fine-tuned, the broad strokes of the forecast are starting to take shape.

 United States and Canada